JONSASSE/432-2018/slides/class27/README.md

 ## Announcements at the start of class

+1. I believe [the Course Notes](https://thomaselove.github.io/432-notes/) show all plots in all 23 chapters and that all of the typos I am aware of are resolved.
+Please let us know at 431-help if you find a problem.

-1. Joseph Rickert put together a great post called [Survival Analysis with R](https://rviews.rstudio.com/2017/09/25/survival-analysis-with-r/) which has a nice demonstration of a few useful models, and many links to excellent resources for future study.
+2. Joseph Rickert put together a great post called [Survival Analysis with R](https://rviews.rstudio.com/2017/09/25/survival-analysis-with-r/) which has a nice demonstration of a few useful models, and many links to excellent resources for future study.
 I'll definitely use this in building up next year's version of the survival material.

-2. The Schedule of Project 2 Presentations (and some logistical information) [is available](https://github.com/THOMASELOVE/432-2018/blob/master/projects/project2/PRESENTATIONS.md).
+3. The Schedule of Project 2 Presentations (and some logistical information) [is available](https://github.com/THOMASELOVE/432-2018/blob/master/projects/project2/PRESENTATIONS.md).
 Please take a look now, to verify that the time you're scheduled for works.

-3. [Homework 7](https://github.com/THOMASELOVE/432-2018/tree/master/assignments/hw7) is due today at 5.
+4. [Homework 7](https://github.com/THOMASELOVE/432-2018/tree/master/assignments/hw7) is due today at 5.
 I posted a hint for question 3 last week.

-4. I gave a talk earlier this year on ["Rethinking Statistical Significance"](https://github.com/THOMASELOVE/rethink).
+5. I gave a talk earlier this year on ["Rethinking Statistical Significance"](https://github.com/THOMASELOVE/rethink).
 Slides, an audio recording and a more complete batch of references (including most of those cited today) can be found there.
     - In the README for today's class [posted three articles](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class26) that are of particular importance, but many other things are linked from that other talk, if you're interested.
     - In today's slides, I refer to [Roger Peng's blog post from last week](https://simplystatistics.org/2018/04/17/what-is-a-successful-data-analysis/) about what makes a data analysis successful.
     - In today's slides, I also refer to the [Hack Your Way to Scientific Glory](https://projects.fivethirtyeight.com/p-hacking/) game at FiveThirtyEight.